Polish identity card

 The front bears a photo of the holder, surname, forenames, date of birth, nationality, card number, gender and expiry date.
-It also contains the coat of arms of Poland and a security hologram partially covering the photo (which makes forgery harder).
-In the bottom right corner a special security element can be found – the photo of the person and the year of expiration, but only one of them can be seen at a time, depending on the angle of view.
+It also contains the coat of arms of Poland.
 Below that, the card access number can be found.
 That number is necessary to connect with an embedded microchip (when using e-signature for instance).

-On the back can be found the holder's place of birth (city in Poland or foreign country's name), date of issue, repeated card number, issuing authority, legal ascendant(s) name(s) and personal number (PESEL – Powszechny Elektroniczny System Ewidencji Ludności – universal electronic population database).
-Below the card number the bearer's photo is repeated and some of the personal data in machine-readable form.
+On the back can be found the holder's place of birth (city or village in Poland or foreign country's name), date of issue, repeated card number, issuing authority, legal ascendant(s) name(s) and personal number (PESEL – Powszechny Elektroniczny System Ewidencji Ludności – universal electronic population database).
+Below the card number the bearer's photo is repeated.
 On the top of the back side the card access number is represented in a bar code.

-The Polish identity card also functions as a travel document in certain countries.
+The Polish identity card also functions as a travel document within Europe (except Belarus, Russia, Ukraine and United Kingdom) as well as French overseas territories, Turkey, Georgia and Montserrat (for max.
+14 days) instead of a Polish passport.

 History

 From 1919 until 1928, the term "Polish identity card" was used to describe the document necessary for foreign travel.
-This effectively served as a de facto passport for international travel (despite the name "personal ID card" on the cover in the interior was already called a passport).
+This effectively served as a de facto passport for international travel (despite the name "personal ID card" on the inner cover it was already effectively a passport).
 The fee for its release was high: in June 1923 it was 90,000 Polish marks, and in 1930 101 Polish złotys.
 In this form, the "Polish identity card" also served as a form of resident registration in which temporary stays in the country were also entered (outside the place of permanent check-in).
 The pre-1928 "Polish identity card" took the form of a cardboard sheet folded in half and contained personal data, photography, occupation, religion, literacy information and description.
 Over time, evidence grew into a 16-page booklet in a cardboard cover, of which 11 pages were intended for credentials of reports.

 The first true Polish identity card was introduced by presidential decree during the Second Polish Republic era in 1928.
 It was issued by commune offices at the request of interested persons for a fee of 60 groszy and was not mandatory (art.
 18).
 This took the form of a card made of grey-blue, rigid paper folded in half.

 During World War II, in areas of Poland occupied by Germany (General Government), Kennkarten were issued to Polish residents living in said areas.

-In 1951–1953, during the Polish People's Republic era, new internal passport booklets were introduced in which every Polish citizen had to be in possession of.
+In 1951–53, during the Polish People's Republic era, new internal passport booklets were introduced in which every Polish citizen had to be in possession of.

 After the fall of communism in Poland, internal passport booklets continued to be issued until 2001, when a plastic card design was introduced.